 4. Explore DoorDash promotions and products

-When you join DoorDash, you get access to a range of marketing promotions to take your off-premise business to the next level.
+When you join DoorDash, you get access to a range of Promotions to take your business to the next level.
 For example, our most popular promotion, $0 Delivery Fee, helps you attract new customers with free delivery on their first order.
 Sponsored Listings are ads that are featured in highly visible places in DoorDash, like the homepage and the top of relevant search results.
 And with any ad or promotion, you’ll only be charged for orders placed through the ad — not for clicks or impressions.
 Restaurants can also join DashPass, DoorDash's subscription service that caters to our most frequent consumers.**

 5. Set up smooth Dasher hand-offs

 Once the item is ready to be delivered, select a spot in your restaurant where Dashers can quickly pick up orders without disrupting operations.
 The DoorDash app enables you to track orders in real time, so you'll know exactly when they're delivered to happy customers.
 Learn more about how restaurants can optimize the Dasher pickup experience.

 Going online with your business can be overwhelming when you’re unsure where to start.
 With the help of the Learning Center, you have access to comprehensive, step-by-step guides on how to set up, run, and grow your store.
 These can be viewed on all devices including mobiles, tablets, or desktops, making it easy to increase profits and find new customers.